PROJMGNT 7058EX - Project Management Research Project

-Course Code PROJMGNT 7058EX Course Project Management Research Project Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Quadmester 2 Level Postgraduate Coursework Location/s External Units 6 Contact Approximately 4 hours per week over 15 weeks Available for Study Abroad and Exchange Assumed Knowledge Completion of all core courses for this Masters Program Course Description The objective is to produce a capstone study which is a critical evaluation and reflation on the Masters studies.
-The content covered includes some basic tuition on the structure of research methodology, and information about the knowledge and skills required to develop a research project based on extending current knowledge, testing it (qualitative or quantitative secondary data), drawing conclusions and commenting on these conclusions..
+Course Code PROJMGNT 7058EX Course Project Management Research Project Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Trimester 3 Level Postgraduate Coursework Location/s External Units 6 Contact Approximately 4 hours per week over 15 weeks Available for Study Abroad and Exchange N Prerequisites COMMERCE 7039 or ENTREP 7052 Incompatible PROJMGNT 7010A & PROJMGNT 7010B, PROJMGNT 7009 Assumed Knowledge Completion of all core courses for this Masters Program Restrictions Available for MAppProjMgt and MAppProjMgt(ProjSys) students only Course Description The objective is to produce a capstone study which is a critical evaluation and reflection on the Masters studies.
+The content covered includes building on research methodology and information about the knowledge and skills required to develop a research project based on extending current knowledge, testing it (qualitative or quantitative secondary data), drawing conclusions and commenting on these conclusions.
 The study should be a systematic and fully documented investigation of an existing problem.

 Name: Associate Professor Indra Gunawan

 The full timetable of all activities for this course can be accessed from Course Planner.

 The overall objective of this course is to introduce students to research project activities.